YangHarvey/NEXT/README.md

 ## Data and Queries Example

-Examples of data (one millions tuples) and queries are provided in the folder 'Data_and_Queries'
+Examples of data (one millions tuples) and queries can be downloaded from 'https://drive.google.com/drive/folders/1GLobdy70c_DEpHJpVkLpo1nAmIly3tTL?usp=sharing'.

 ## Installation & Compile